ToreB/spring-remoting-alternative/README.md

 ### StaticService

-"Normal" implementation of a remote interface, where the HTTP-endpoints for the remote methods are explicitly called from each method of the interface, for comparison with the `DynamicServiceFactory`.
+"Normal" implementation of a remote interface, where the HTTP-endpoints for the remote methods are explicitly called from each method of the interface, for comparison with the dynamic proxy variants.

 ## Usage